 Issue 33: City Charter Amendment

-The passage of Ordinance 18-09 shall in no way be interpreted as an endorsement by the whole of City Council to change the City’s form of government; rather it is a decision by the affirming members to let the electorate of Hilliard vote on this matter.
+The passage of Ordinance 18-09 was not an endorsement by the whole of City Council to change the City’s form of government; rather it is a decision by the affirming members to let the electorate of Hilliard vote on this matter.

-Other Changes Proposed to the Charter in Issue 33
+Other Changes Included in Issue 33

 Planning and Zoning Commission

 The seven members of the City’s Planning and Zoning Commission will be appointed by City Council.